 Enslaved people suffered constant sale, where children were frequently torn away from parents at young ages and spouses were often separated.

 Enslaved women were raped, creating children with white fathers who in most cases did not claim them and even sold them away.

 Lastly, emancipation itself often provoked many to choose new surnames, one of the few actual freedoms freedmen had.

-We can also see in runaway ads how many slaveholders knew the surnames of their slaves.
-They often used the strange phrase “he calls himself” in the ads:
+Runaway ads illustrate how many slaveholders knew the surnames of their slaves.

 “Ran away from the subscriber on the 25th of October, a well set dark mulattoe man named Jem, but calls himself James Ferguson….”